 A program that has received a "Do Not Accredit" action may be a candidate for reconsideration if the program can demonstrate that there were major, documented errors of facts in the information used by the USGIF reviewers in arriving at the accreditation decision, or if the program believes that USGIF failed to conform with the policies and procedures published in the Collegiate Geospatial Intelligence Accreditation Program Policies and Procedures Manual.
-In such cases, the institution must submit a written request for reconsideration to the USGIF Director of Academic Programs within 30 days of receiving notification of the "Do Not Accredit" action.
+In such cases, the institution must submit a written request for reconsideration to the USGIF Director of Education and Professional Development within 30 days of receiving notification of the "Do Not Accredit" action.
 This request must be accompanied by a report specifying major documented errors of fact, or USGIF's failure to conform with published accreditation policies and procedures, and how such errors contributed to the "Do Not Accredit" action, along with substantiating documentation.
 It is important to note; this documentation must only address errors made based on the original accreditation package.
 Programs CANNOT include any changes made to the program based on the feedback received from the accreditation package review.

-The USGIF Vice President of Academic Affairs will have 60 days from the program's request for reconsideration submission to review the provided materials.
-By the end of the 60 days, the Vice President of Academic Affairs will notify the program whether an error was made.
-If the Vice President of Academic Affairs believes an error was made, then he/she will submit the program's submitted materials to the original reviewers.
-The next steps follow the process for accreditation as specified above; reviewers have 60 days to review the materials and the USGIF CEO has 30 days to arrive at an accreditation decision based on reviewers' recommendations.
-For an example of the process, please see Figure 3.
+The USGIF Director of Education and Professional Development will have 60 days from the program's request for reconsideration submission to review the provided materials.
+By the end of the 60 days, the Director of Education and Professional Development will notify the program whether an error was made.
+If the Director of Education and Professional Development believes an error was made, then they will submit the program's submitted materials to the original reviewers.
+The next steps follow the process for accreditation as specified above; reviewers have 60 days to review the materials and the USGIF Executives have 30 days to arrive at an accreditation decision based on reviewers' recommendations.